zeek/zeek/doc/scripting/index.rst

 in the local variable ``MHR_result``.
 Effectively, processing for this event continues and upon receipt of the values returned by :bro:id:`lookup_hostname_txt`, the ``when`` block is executed.
-The ``when`` block splits the string returned into two seperate values and checks to ensure an expected format.
-If the format is invalid, the script assumes that the hash wasn't found in the respository and processing is concluded.
+The ``when`` block splits the string returned into two separate values and checks to ensure an expected format.
+If the format is invalid, the script assumes that the hash wasn't found in the repository and processing is concluded.
 If the format is as expected and the detection rate is above the threshold set by ``MHR_threshold``, two new local variables are created and used in the notice issued by